Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/session-based-messaging-api.markdown

 When a space running in a fault tolerant configuration (`primary-backup` or `partitioned` cluster schemas) and the primary space fails, the backup space takes over and sends the notifications to the registered clients.
 In such a configuration, the primary and backup spaces do not establish a handshake mechanism when a notification is sent to the client.
 The backup space, that is running in stand-by mode, is unaware of the notifications that have been sent by the primary space, and the acknowledgement that the recipients clients provided when receiving the events is not sent.

 To allow the backup space to send notifications when the primary fails and move to active mode, the backup space should have the notification registration information (notify templates) replicated/recovered from the primary space.
-The cluster configuration includes the following properties allowing notification registrations to survive space failures:<br>
+The cluster configuration includes the following properties allowing notification registrations to survive space failures:

 * `replicate-notify-templates` -- boolean value.
-Set to `true` if you want to make notification templates available in the target space.<br>
+Set to `true` if you want to make notification templates available in the target space.
 * `trigger-notify-templates` -- boolean value.
 Set to `true` if you want to trigger matching notification templates when Entries are written to the space, because of replication (and thus causing remote events to be generated and sent to the notify template listeners).
 If set to `true`, triggering occurs; if set to `false`, triggering does not occur.

 ### Replicate Notify Template and Trigger Notify Template